-Key updates Program/Project Achievements 23 On track 7 At risk 3 Off track Arts and creative industries grants The Local Festivals Fund - Recovery Grants 2020/21 aim to encourage and assist not-for-profit organisations and community groups to develop small-to-medium scale local neighbourhood festivals or events during COVID-19 recovery to celebrate the City's community spirit, identity, arts and culture.
+The Local Festivals Fund - Recovery Grants 2020/21 aim to encourage and assist not-for-profit organisations and community groups to develop small-to-medium scale local neighbourhood festivals or events during COVID-19 recovery to celebrate the City's community spirit, identity, arts and culture.
 The round closed on 6 January 2021, and up to \$10,000 per project was available.

-33 Projects under Direction 5 The 2021 Community Development Fund (CDF) Recovery Grants offer continued support for local artists, cultural organisations, and related creative community groups dealing with the ongoing impact of COVID-19.
+The 2021 Community Development Fund (CDF) Recovery Grants offer continued support for local artists, cultural organisations, and related creative community groups dealing with the ongoing impact of COVID-19.
 These grants are open to all artforms and cultural heritage projects and are designed to develop new work, reconnect with our communities, and celebrate the creative life of the City.
 Applicants to the CDF Recovery Grants may apply for up to \$12,000 per project.
-Projects can occur in public space, venues or online.
+Projects can occur in public space. venues or online.
 The round closes 1 March 2021.

 THRIVE Creative Grants aim to assist and encourage Victorian Deaf and Disabled artists to develop professional skills and realise creative projects in Port Phillip and increase the diversity of individuals accessing Council's arts programs.
 Applications are now open and close 5pm 9 March 2021.

-Major initiatives status updates

-Current approved 2020/21 Forecast

-Status Comments completion \$'000

-Art ar nd Soul - Creative and Prosperous City Strategy 2018-22

-0 Program is on track.
+Status Comments approved completion Forecast \$'000 Art a nd Soul - Creative and Prosperous City Strategy 2018-22 0 Program is on track.
 The Art and Soul - Creative and Prosperous City Strategy 2018-22 outlines the cultural change and collaborative actions required across a range of Council services.
 It was endorsed by Council on 20 June 2018.
 Jun 2022 440